Promise of Graph Sparsification and Decomposition for Noise Reduction in QAOA: Analysis for Trapped-Ion Compilations: Quantum noise analysis

-Next we examine the optimized performance across a wide variety of instances using the original compilation, decomposition, and for three implementations of sparsification + decomposition for each instance.
+Next, we examine the optimized performance across a wide variety of instances using the original compilation, decomposition, and for three implementations of sparsification + decomposition for each instance.
+The standard procedure for implementing QAOA includes optimizing the parameters $\bm \gamma$, $\bm \beta$ for high performance \cite{farhi_quantum_2014}.
+Many methods for accomplishing this have been studied \cite{shaydulin2023parameter,lotshaw2021empirical,lotshaw2023approximate,zhou_quantum_2020,farhi_quantum_2022,augustino2024strategies,wurtz2021fixed}.
+Among these grid searches \cite{farhi_quantum_2014,lotshaw2023simulations} are simple options that are guaranteed to find optimal parameters within the relevant parameter subspace and to within the resolution of the grid spacing.
+We use grid searches here to obtain these optimal parameters, so there is no uncertainty in the results due to the parameter optimization procedure, allowing us to directly assess the best possible performance, within a reasonable parameter interval, for the various decomposition methods.
 We identify optimized QAOA parameters using a grid search with resolution of $0.01\pi$ in $\gamma$ and $\beta$, over the parameter regions shown in Fig.~\ref{landscapes} where high-quality results are expected \cite{shaydulin2023parameter}.

 In Fig.~\ref{fig:cost} we show the optimized performance in (a) the noiseless case, (b) a noisy case with $\Gamma=0.001$, and (c) with $\Gamma=0.002$.
-The decomposed compilation is comparable to the original compilation in the noiseless case and significantly outperforms it in the noisy case, while sparsification together yield more modest improvements, all as expected from our previous analysis of Fig.~\ref{landscapes}.
+The decomposed compilation is comparable to the original compilation in the noiseless case and significantly outperforms it in the noisy case, while sparsification together with decomposition yields more modest improvements, all as expected from our previous analysis of Fig.~\ref{landscapes}.
 To gain a better understanding of the results in Fig.~\ref{fig:cost}, next we will analyze the expected noisy cost under a simplifying assumption, which will explain the approximate upper bound $\exp(-\Gamma t/2)$ pictured in black.